UKCloud/documentation/articles/vmware/vmw-how-vrops-enable.md

 After you've enabled the vRealize Operations Tenant Appliance, you can start to access metrics and reports through the *Operations Manager*.
 For more information, see [*How to access advanced monitoring using the vRealize Operations Tenant Appliance*](vmw-how-vrops-use.md).

 The UKCloud for VMware Advanced Management bundle also includes advanced networking options.
-For more information, see [*Advanced networking options for UKCloud for VMware*](vmw-ref-advanced-networking.md).
+For more information, see [*Advanced management options for UKCloud for VMware*](vmw-ref-advanced-mgmt.md).

 ## Feedback